hharryyf/cptraining2021/README.md

 It can be proved easily that always go for the rightmost valid position is optimal.
 The rest would be case work. https://codeforces.com/contest/416/problem/D

+37. Chris and Road (diff=2100, geometry)
+Need to be aware of precision. https://codeforces.com/contest/703/problem/C